-As winter approaches, most people are settling in where they can stay warm, cosy, and dry.
-Everyone else that is, except landscapers and gardeners with the serious intent of doing things “right” in the garden.
+As winter approaches, most sensible people are settling in side where they can stay warm, cozy, and dry.
+Everyone that is except landscapers and devoted gardeners with the serious intent of doing things “right” in the garden .

 That is because now is one of the very best times to plan and plant a new landscape.
 This is especially true if the section is coastal or subject to drying out over the warmer months.

 This transition period from late autumn through early winter is Nature’s time of death and rebirth.
 The glory of the past growing season is collapsing into the compost pile where it’s richness will soon nourish the roots of plants that will rise to bloom with the first warmth of spring.